Information and guidance

 UCAS is the central system through which all student applications are made to UK universities.

-The UCAS 'widget' on the left provides you with access to important UCAS information.
+The UCAS website will provide you with access to important UCAS information.

 how the ucas process works at coombe